Getting started

 Once your site reads these fields from the API or content file, each post will publish with:

 Your blog will evolve into an interconnected, structured SEO ecosystem where every post boosts the visibility of the others.
-Spend a few minutes ensuring your CMS templates read these fields correctly and your site will benefit from Trafficontent’s SEO intelligence—no manual optimization required.
+Spend a few minutes ensuring your CMS templates read these fields correctly and your site will benefit from Trafficontent's SEO intelligence with no manual optimization required.

 Guide: The Power of Internal Links

-That is why Trafficontent enables automatic internal linking beginning with the Professional plan—it is the stage where your content base is large enough for internal links to create real SEO momentum.
+That is why Trafficontent enables automatic internal linking starting with the Professional plan.
+This is the stage where your content base is large enough for internal links to create real SEO momentum.

 Why You Should Have Internal Links